 “After that lone meeting, everything just fell into place.
 The DTI came into the picture as well as the Department of Labor, and now we have this program,” she said.

-Argao is known for its flourishing weaving industry in the early 1900s.
-Barangays such as Cancainap, Tulic, Lamacan and Canbanuan were among the places known to produce hand-woven fabric named “hablon”.
+In the early 1900s, Argao had developed a flourishing weaving industry.
+Barangays like Cancainap, Tulic, Lamacan, and Canbanuan were among the places actively producing a hand-woven fabric called ‘hablon’.
 But the number of fabric weaving practitioners have reduced as the years went by.

 Alarmed by the possible demise of Argao’s cultural heritage, concerned residents and some town officials joined hands to keep the weaving industry alive.

 At the forefront is the CTU – Argao campus, which provides technical knowledge and supervisory skill to help preserve, enhance and promote its weaving industry.
 It also housed the new 20 handloom weaving machines.

 By adopting a product development strategy, DTI regional director Asteria Caberte sees the weaving industry in Argao as a profitable enterprise that will help uplift the lives of the poor.

 Caberte expected the increasing interest in fashion clothing made from ‘hablon’ materials to boost the demand for handwoven fabrics.

 In addition to fashion products, ‘hablon’ can also serve for crafting shoes, bags, and other accessories.